 In recent years, the medical community has shifted its focus when it comes to treating menopause fatigue.

 In the past, doctors were quick to prescribe hormone replacement therapy (HRT) and other medications.
-However, these interventions carry potentially serious side effects.
-And so, a more holistic approach involving a blend of conventional medicine, natural medicine, and lifestyle changes is now generally preferred.
+However, these interventions carry potential side effects.
+And so, a holistic approach involving a blend of conventional medicine, natural medicine, and lifestyle changes is also an option.

 Conventional Medicine for Menopause Fatigue